How to Paint Power Swords and Weapons

 As you’ll see later on, we need some of this black to remain visible.

 To start blending the different blue hues, you can use wet blending within the lightning pattern.
 You’ll see how the colors of Bright Jade and white come together with smooth transitions.
-Here, I make the energy source pretty white here to emphasize the power nodes at the bottom of the blade.
+Here, I make the energy source fairly white to emphasize the power nodes at the bottom of the blade.

 Here is the lighting effect painted with the second coat of paint colors.